fscottfoti/togethermap-help/docs/basics.md

 Most of the basic menu operations happen by clicking the "Hamburger" in the upper left of the navbar.
 This pulls out a left-side menu like many mobile sites.
 You can then click "Collections" to get access to the list of collections, or "New" for a new colleciton, or "Import" to bring in external shape data.

 You also login using the left-hand side menu.
-You must be logged to create or edit content on TM so we can associate your data with your account.
-If you're logged in to a private collection, your data is as secure as your online bank.
+You must be logged in to create or edit content on TM so we can associate your data with your account.
+If you're logged in to a private collection, we'll make every effort to keep your data secure (assuming you don't make the collection public).

 ## The Map View